 As the club's model became a reality, Piedmont VBC developed a winning formula.
 The club played in regional tournaments and earned bids through the Carolina Region Qualifier to play in the Club Division at the USAV Junior National Championships.

-Over time, we moved from playing in the club division to open, feeling the higher level of competition would better prepare our athletes for college.
+Over time, Piedmont Volleyball Club moved from playing in the club to open division, feeling the higher level of competition would better prepare the athletes for college.
 In 2007, two of our teams won USA National Championships Qualifiers.
-By 2008, we were playing our 18’s in open events for the entire season and finished second in the Atlanta Qualifier, earning us a bid to the nationals.
+By 2008, our 18’s were competing in open events for the entire season, finished second in the Atlanta Qualifier, and earned the team a bid to nationals.

-Piedmont Volleyball Club remained fairly small for many years, with travel teams playing zonal and national tournaments.
-However, in 2014, the club saw an opportunity to expand its programs when another club operating out of the Sportsplex folded.
-We decided to apply our Master Coaching philosophy and training approach to creating a program to support teams at all age groups and levels.
-We grew from five teams in 2014 to 17 teams in 2015!
+For many years, Piedmont remained fairly small with travel teams playing zonal and regional tournaments.
+However, in 2014, the club saw an opportunity to expand its programs when another club operating out of the Greensboro Sportsplex folded.
+PVC grew from five teams to 17 from 2014 to 2015.

 In the fall of 2016, Kyle Milborn took over Piedmont Volleyball Club as Kim Mansfield retired.
 Kyle Milborn came to Piedmont VBC from Club Fusion in Chicago, IL, one of the largest clubs in the country (100+ teams) with over 20 years of volleyball experience.
 During his time at Club Fusion, Kyle trained and developed players that went on to compete as collegiate All-Americans, USA Women's National and Junior National players, and overseas professionals.
 He also coached multiple teams that went on to win national tournaments and championships.
 Kyle was also apart of helping lead Club Fusion to be one of the most recruited volleyball clubs in the country for 18 years.